saddam213/LLamaStack/LLamaStack.Core/README.md

 ### ModelSessionStateService

 The `ModelSessionStateService` plays a crucial role in loading and saving a model's session state.
-This includes context state, executor state, and session/inference parameters.
+This includes context state, inference state, and session/inference parameters.
 It provides robust state management for your LLama model sessions.

 ### ModelLoaderService